flikka/flikka.github.io/docs/about.md

 permalink: /about/
 ---

-I work with software, machine learning and data science.
-PhD in Informatics from the University of Bergen.
+I'm Kristian Flikka.
+I work with software, machine learning and data science at Eviny AS.
+PhD in Informatics from the University of Bergen where I have a small position as associate professor.